nguyenhien1994/learning-design-patterns/PIMPL/README.md

 ### PIMPLE (or PIMPL) stands for “Pointer to IMPLementation”.
-It is a C++ programming technique that hides the implementation details of a class from its object representation by placing them in a separate class, accessed through an opaque pointer1.
-This technique is used to construct C++ library interfaces with stable ABI and to reduce compile-time dependencies1.
+It is a C++ programming technique that hides the implementation details of a class from its object representation by placing them in a separate class, accessed through an opaque pointer.
+This technique is used to construct C++ library interfaces with stable ABI and to reduce compile-time dependencies.

 ### Advatages of PIMPL pattern